 Though unlikely, if anyone out there happens to know anything about Mister Yuk, please do hit me up and let me know!

-Updated 7.11.2018: I've since heard from two members of Mister Yuk, revealing that the group was a quartet consisting of Brian on vocals, Scott on guitar, Joey on bass, and Alan on drums.
+Updated 7.16.2018: I've since heard from three members of Mister Yuk, revealing that the group was a quartet consisting of Brian on vocals, Scott on guitar, Joey on bass, and Alan on drums.
 The above four-song demo from 1998 was all that they recorded.

 Years prior to Mister Yuk, Alan was in a solid thrash act called Final Strike.
-Joey and Alan were formerly in The Reagans during the mid-'90s, and later in The Strange.
-I've not heard either of those bands just yet.
+Joey and Alan were formerly in The Reagans during the mid-'90s, and later in a sludgily groovin' stoner rock trio called The Strange.
 Brian later resurfaced in a pretty killer nu-metal group called Bodyfarm, which released a handful of demos.
 Mister Yuk actually ran through a short-lived reunion in 2002, but Brian and Alan are currently active in Swarm of the Locust.